THE BACKGROUND CHECK PROCESS IS EVOLVING

 WHAT TO EXPECT AS AN EMPLOYER?

-As background screening practices evolve over time, it’s important that employers remain up-to-date on the latest changes.
-DISA offers comprehensive background screening solutions so that you’ll always stay abreast with the current state laws, procedure amendments, and how to maintain best practices.
-Our professionals can assist you with creating a custom background screening package that meets all your industry needs and remains compliant.
+As background check practices evolve over time, it’s important that employers remain up-to-date on the latest changes.
+DISA offers comprehensive background check solutions so that you’ll always stay abreast with the current state laws, procedure amendments, and how to maintain best practices.
+Our professionals can assist you with creating a custom background check package that meets all your industry needs and remains compliant.

 DISA’S BACKGROUND SCREENING SERVICES OFFER A CUSTOMIZED EXPERIENCE TO MEET YOUR INDUSTRY NEEDS.